xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 </pre>
 </div>

+All the banks from 6 to 10 are empty.

-In ingress, if we apply the same ACL of 1000 lines on these two interfaces.
+In ingress, if we apply the ACL "test-1000" (as the name imples, made of 1000 lines) on these two interfaces.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
-RP/0/RP0/CPU0:TME-5500-6.3.2#sh access-list ipv4 usage pfilter location 0/7/$
+RP/0/RP0/CPU0:5500-6.3.2#sh access-list ipv4 usage pfilter location 0/7/$

 Interface : HundredGigE0/7/0/1
     Input  ACL : Common-ACL : N/A  ACL : test-1000